gotson/komga/next-ui/README.md

 ## OpenAPI

-[OpenAPI-fetch](https://openapi-ts.dev/openapi-fetch/) is used to generate a fully typed client from the Komga OpenAPI documentation.
+[Hey API](https://heyapi.dev/) is used to generate a fully typed client from the Komga OpenAPI documentation.

-The `openapi-generate` tasks will generate bindings, and should be run when the OpenAPI definition has changed.
+The `openapi-ts` task will generate bindings, and should be run when the OpenAPI definition has changed.

 ## Pinia Colada